BSc (intercalated) Neuroscience

 ICM6016.
-Module Convener: Dr Ping Yip and Dr Greg Michael - Neuroscience Research Project
+Module Convener: Dr Ping Yip - Neuroscience Research Project

-Module convener: Dr. Greg Michael, Centre for Neuroscience and Trauma
+Module convener: Dr. Ping Yip, Centre for Neuroscience and Trauma

 This is a practical-based module wherein students conduct original research supervised by an academic member of staff for a period of approximately 10-12 weeks.
 Students will be able to explore the background of the research and develop a rationale and hypotheses to be tested in research.
 Students will present a written dissertation including critical analysis of literature, report of experimental design and results as well as their evaluation in a format analogous to that of a journal article.